newatoms/beta/_private/customers/stby/posts-and-research/city awards/best-sd-cities-post.md

 ## Social

 ### LinkedIN
-Because cities' services are so important to the quality of our lives, it is important to look at cities that do it impeccably well.
+Because cities' services are so important to the quality of our lives, it is important to look at cities that do it admirably well.
 [Insert link to blogpost here]

 <img src="http://i.imgur.com/jOqc033.jpg" width=100% />